alond44/PathGenerator/README.md

 `conda install --file requirements.txt`

-Then, import the map creation function, the PathGenerator class and our constants classes:
+After adapting your environment, import the map creation function, the PathGenerator class and our constants classes:

 ```python
 from DSM_Paths.DsmParser import create_map